 Sign Code Update

-The department is currently working on an update to the Sign Ordinance (Article 11 of the Land Development Code).
+City Council approved an update to the Sign Ordinance (Article 11 of the Land Development Code) at a public hearing on September 26, 2017.
 This article of the code sets standards for all signage throughout the city and has not undergone a complete update in approximately 20 years.
-The Planning and Zoning Commission recommended the revised code to City Council on March 30, 2017.
-Work sessions with City Council were held on May 24, 2017, June 14, 2017, and July 12, 2017, and will be continued on July 26, 2017.
-Go to Sign Code Update for more information or contact Cari Meyer, senior planner, with questions at firstname.lastname@example.org or (928) 203-5049.
+Changes will take effect 30 days from the public hearing.
+A summary of the changes will be posted shortly.
+Go to Sign Code Update for more information or contact Cari Meyer, senior planner, with questions at email@example.com or (928) 203-5049.